 Many causes of bladder problems can be treated with medicine or simple changes in lifestyle.
 But only if your doctor knows you’re having a problem.

-Actress Whoopi Goldberg was the face of a campaign to increase bladder control awareness.
+Actress Whoopi Goldberg was once the face of a campaign from Poise feminine care products to increase bladder control awareness.
 She said: “For some reason, we’ve decided there’s something taboo about it – but so many women experience it and we should be able to talk about it openly!
 Leaks don’t discriminate, we all go through it – I tell women this all the time.”

-If you are struggling with controlling your bladder, don’t let it stop you from going out and doing the things you enjoy.
-Ask your doctor what you can do about it.
+Don’t let bladder leaks stop you from doing the things you enjoy.
+Take charge of your health and ask your doctor what you can do about urinary incontinence.

 ConnectiCare, Inc. is an HMO/HMO-POS plan with a Medicare contract.
 Enrollment in ConnectiCare depends on contract renewal.